clubcapra/takin/src/capra_simulation/README.md

 By default, the launch files will open the Gazebo GUI and rviz GUI.

+Use rviz to send 2d Nav Goals to the robot and watch automatic navigation unfold.

 For more information on how to use rviz, see http://wiki.ros.org/rviz/UserGuide<br />

 ### Published/Subscribed Topics